aclaf/flagrant/docs/explanation/grammar.md

 - `long_option_name` must be at least one character
 - The first character must be alphabetic
-- Subsequent characters can be alphanumeric, dash, or underscore (subject to normalization)
+- Following characters can be alphanumeric, dash, or underscore (subject to normalization)

 **Minimum length:** long option names must be at least 1 character.
 Single-character long options like `--v` are valid and distinct from short options `-v`.